 What will you do as part of this research project?

-How might your research improve the treatment of NETs?
+How might your research improve the diagnosis and/or treatment of NETs?

 What is your next step?